-(c)(4) carry on her or his practice under, or utilize in connection with such practice, any name, title or designation other than the following:
+(c)(4) carry on practice under, or use in connection with such practice, any name, title or designation other than the following:

-(c)(5)(B) the name of the law firm or other entity with which she or he is affiliated, in each case only in conjunction with the title "Foreign Legal Consultant" as set forth below;
+(c)(4)(B) the name of the law firm or other entity with which the Foreign Legal Consultant is affiliated, in each case only in conjunction with the title "Foreign Legal Consultant" as set forth below;

-(c)(5)(C) her or his authorized title in the foreign country of her or his admission to practice, in each case only in conjunction with the title "Foreign Legal Consultant" as set forth below; and
+(c)(4)(C) the Foreign Legal Consultant’s authorized title in the foreign country in which the Foreign Legal Consultant is admitted to practice, in each case only in conjunction with the title "Foreign Legal Consultant" as set forth below; and

-(c)(5)(D) the title "Foreign Legal Consultant", which shall be used in conjunction with the words “admitted to the practice of law only in [name of the foreign country or her or his admission to practice].”
+(c)(4)(D) the title "Foreign Legal Consultant," which must be used in conjunction with the words “admitted to the practice of law only in [name of the foreign country in which the Foreign Legal Consultant is admitted to practice].”

 (d) Rights and obligations.
-Subject to the limitations set forth in paragraph (d), a person licensed as a Foreign Legal Consultant shall be considered a lawyer affiliated with the Bar as permitted by this rule and shall be entitled and subject to:
+A person licensed as a Foreign Legal Consultant will be considered a lawyer affiliated with the Bar as permitted by this rule and will be entitled and subject to: